 Fixed lens weather/dust resistance with no zooming action or external moving parts

 Very good performance with EF 1.4x extender, still effective with EF 2x extender

 Long minimum focus distance

-The EF 400 f4 DO IS ii imparts a user experience of the highest quality, due to its compact form, light weight and fast autofocus.
-When you also consider the very effective image stabization, rapid and accurate autofocus and slick workings you realize why it quickly becomes one of those lenses that once you own, you always want to be shooting with.
-It provides a fixed-lens option that delivers very high image quality (bested only by a handful of Canon super telephoto lenses) with strong background blurring capability, fast autofocus, simplicity of operation and robust construction, with the possibility of using extenders to get increased focal length.
+The EF 400 f4 DO IS ii imparts a user experience of the highest quality, due to its compact form, lightweight and fast autofocus.
+When you also consider the very effective image stabilization, rapid and accurate autofocus and slick workings you realize why it quickly becomes one of those lenses that once you own, you always want to be shooting with.
+It provides a fixed-lens option that delivers very high image quality (bested only by a handful of Canon super telephoto lenses) with strong background blurring capability, fast autofocus, simplicity of operation and robust construction, with the possibility of using extenders to get the increased focal length.
 And all of this, in a package that is uniquely smaller and lighter than many competing designs, and is all the more fun to use because of it.